roy23c/python-art/README.md

 Steps for setting up the various .py files

+pre, xmp, plaintext, listing {
+    white-space: pre;
+}
+.markdown-body pre > code {
+    white-space: pre;
+}
+.markdown-body code {
+    white-space: nowrap;
+}
+<pre><code>angle-art.py
+The program will draw lines with an increasing length.
+An input angle will change the direction the line is drawn.
+Each line color is a randomly generated RGB image.
+</code></pre>

 ```

 angle-art.py
 The program will draw lines with an increasing length.
 An input angle will change the direction the line is drawn.
 Each line color is a randomly generated RGB image.